 Creative engagement with young adults

-Art is key provides opportunities for young people to come together for arts residencies where they work with professional artists to explore their experiences around HIV and share their stories using music, drama and spoken word.
-It offers the opportunity for therapeutic support, social support and the development of peer networks, and skills and confidence development.
+Art is Key provides opportunities for young people to come together for arts residencies during which they work with professional artists.
+Young people explore their experiences around HIV and share their stories using music, drama and spoken word.
+The programme offers the opportunity for therapeutic support, social support and the development of peer networks, as well as skills and confidence development.

-Throughout July 2020 we ran an Art is Key alumni event which celebrated all the projects delivered since 2013 on this programme, and young people worked with professional artists throughout the month with new material created virtually which captured some of the experiences of connection between young people who had attended Art is Key previously and current feelings and challenges around 'lock down' and COVID-19 impacts.
+Throughout July 2020 we ran an Art is Key alumni event which celebrated all the projects delivered since 2013 on this programme.
+Young people worked with professional artists throughout the month with new material created virtually.
+This captured some of the experiences of connection between young people who had attended Art is Key previously and current feelings and challenges around lockdown and the impact of COVID-19.

-A collective song and group poem were created and shared with a private audience during an Alumni celebration event held on zoom at the end of the month.
-Previous attendees, trustees, funders and partners attended the virtual celebration event where work from previous Art is Key projects was shared, along with live performances of drama, poetry and music from young people.
+A collective song and group poem were created and shared with a private audience during an alumni celebration event held on Zoom at the end of the month.
+Previous Art is Key participants along with CHIVA trustees, funders and partners attended the virtual celebration event.
+Work from past projects was shared and young people gave live performances of drama, poetry and music.